behaviourlab-analytics/bl-backend-interview/README.md

 Submit the project to your hiring manager:

 - If the repo is public simply provide the URL.
-- If the repo is private, please invite slarsendisney & yp717 to the repository.
+- If the repo is private, please invite *yp717* to the repository.

 ## Task One - Quick Coding Exercise